csdcorp/local_image_provider/local_image_provider/README.md

 ## Recent Updates

+2.4.1 remains the current stable version unless you're looking for web support.

 The 3.0.0 version supports the web.
 It reports no images or albums foound when used on the web so it is meant to ensure that local_image_provider does not block web deployment for apps that depend on it.
+This is a major change that also uses a new platform interface.

 The 2.3.0 version provides better support for image compression and improves support for the new limited access grant under iOS 14+.